Experiencing Hospice First-Hand: My Journey with My Father at the End of His Life

 Every family and every family situation is different – so these services are gently offered, but certainly not mandatory.
 The professionals within ACH’s Health at Home Hospice are well prepared and trained to support the loved one and their family with these options specific to their needs.
 One of the brochures that ACH Hospice offers talks about providing a “gentle, knowledgeable presence” to help with reducing anxiety, stress, and family concerns.

-ACH Hospice can offer much-needed support for families and their loved ones with their “gentle, knowledgeable presence.”
+ACH Hospice can offer much-needed support to families and their loved ones with their “gentle, knowledgeable presence.”
 One very important piece that Nancy offered as we were ending our conversation together is that she would like to see patients and their families experience the full benefit of ACH’s Hospice program by connecting with these services sooner rather than later.
 She strongly encouraged readers to call ACH Health at Home Hospice to consult with one of the knowledgeable staff members to see if home health services or hospice was right for their loved one and family.

 If you have more questions or need more information about ACH Health at Home and Hospice services, please feel free to call them directly at (402) 898-8000.
-You can also locate information on Alegent Creighton Health’s website.

 I know they will be more than happy to help answer your questions, offer options, and help you and your family know if hospice is right for you and your loved ones.

 Thanks for reading this blog.
 As always, if you have any questions or comments, you can contact me directly through the comment section attached to the blog.
 I promise to respond!!